richelbilderbeek/bevy_tdd_book/add_player.md

 }
 ```

+The `Player` component is called a 'marker component',
+as it has no state (i.e. member variables).
+In the next chapter, you'll see that a marker component
+is used to find other components associated/'marked' with a `Player`.
+In that way, one can distinguish, for example, the position of a player
+versus the position of a camera.

 ## Conclusion

 We can now create an `App` with one player.
-This one player has no member variables (for example,
+This one player is a marker component.
-a position) yet.
-When running the `App`, nothing is displayed yet.
-However, we do have tested everything that the App does!
+We have tested everything that the App does!

 Full code can be found at [https://github.com/richelbilderbeek/bevy_tdd_book_add_player](https://github.com/richelbilderbeek/bevy_tdd_book_add_player).